makovalab-psu/NoiseCancellingRepeatFinder/mock_genome/README.md

 # Noise Cancelling Repeat Finder &mdash; Mock Genomes

+_This directory is out of date, as "mock genome 3" is soon to be replaced by "mock hg38", but the latter is not yet described here._

 Simulated PacBio and Oxford Nanopore reads from fake genomes embedded with some tandem repeats.